-Q19.
-Arrange the following in increasing order of evaporation rate.
-Water, spirit, kerosene, coconut oil.
+Q 20.
+Based on your past experience, arrange the following in increasing order of evaporation rate.

+Water, spirit (or alcohol based sanitizer), kerosene, coconut oil.

-Coconut Oil < Water < Kerosene < Spirit
+Coconut Oil < Water < Kerosene < Spirit (or alcohol based sanitizer)

 Now we will study evaporation of different liquids at the same conditions of temperature and pressure.